simonperrault/simonperrault.github.io/_teaching/previous-teaching.md

 I have been teaching since 2010, right after I started my PhD, first as a Teaching Assistant, then as a full time Teacher.

+## Teaching in SUTD
+Since I joined SUTD, I taught the following courses:
+- 10.009 - The Digital World (introduction to computing and programming in Python).
+12 credits course.
+2019-2020.
+- 50.003 - Elements of Software Construction (software engineering and concurrency).
+12 credits course.
+2020.
+- Capstone (final year project with companies).
+24 credits course on 2 terms.
+2019.

 ## Teaching in Yale-NUS College
 As an Assistant Professor at Yale-NUS, I taught and was responsible for the following modules.
 I designed each module from scratch, myself: